bihor/fp_masterquiz/Documentation/Configuration/Index.rst

     This is set by default.
 You can change the value to 1, if you do not use the AJAX-version.
     If it is still not working, you can disable the cHash-check in the install tool:
     [FE][pageNotFoundOnCHashError] = false

+Layout**) If you use template layout 1, you should know this:

+  - The charts settings will be ignored if you use another layout.

+  - The ApexCharts will be used automatically.
+More information: https://apexcharts.com/

 Examples: